 The applicant must be current on payroll taxes and have in operation a depository plan for payroll taxes.
 A cash flow projection showing the business' ability to provide for its needs is required.
 Maturity may not exceed 12 months.

 As a minimum, collateral will consist of inventory and accounts receivable.
-The guaranty fee is one quarter of one percent.
+The guaranty fee is one quarter of 1%.
 These loans may not be sold on the secondary market.

 Proceeds of loans guaranteed under this program may not be used to purchase fixed assets, but can be used to finance the acquisition and production of goods and services being exported, or the accounts receivable of export sales.